BryceCanyonCounty/bcc-boats/README.md

 - **Durability**: Boats can be driven across the map without sinking.
 - **Payment Options**: Choose between cash or gold for purchases.
 - **Shop Customization**: Set shop hours, blip colors, and access restrictions based on jobs and job grades.
-- **Boat Return System**: Return boats at any shop location via prompt.
+- **Boat Return System**: Return boats at any shop location via prompt or remotely using boat's menu.
 - **Anchor Operation**: Prompts for anchor operation.
 - **NPC Boat Control**: Config setting to prevent the spawning of NPC boats.
 - **Boat Naming**: Name your boat at purchase and rename it anytime using the shop menu.